Just like the originals, these copycat Olive Garden Breadsticks are light, airy, and flavored with butter and garlic salt.

-Olive Garden breadstick recipe:
+Olive Garden Breadstick Recipe

-- 2 tablespoons butter, melted
+- 2 tbsp butter melted

 - Add the salt, oil, and two cups of flour, and mix until combined.
 Add additional flour, ¼ cup at a time, until the dough pulls away from the sides of the bowl and is soft and only slightly sticky to the touch.

 - Knead the dough until smooth, sprinkling with flour as needed to make the dough manageable.
-Place the dough in a lightly greased bowl and let rise one hour, or until doubled.
+Place the dough in a lightly greased bowl and let rise for one hour, or until doubled.

-- After the dough has rise, punch it down gently and divide it into 12 equal sized balls.
+- After the dough has risen, punch it down gently and divide it into 12 equal sized balls.
 Roll each ball out into a nine inch rope, and place on a baking sheet lined with parchment or a silicone liner.

-- During the last ten minutes of rise time, preheat the oven to 425.
-Bake 12-14 minutes, or until golden brown.
+- During the last ten minutes of the rise time, preheat the oven to 425°F. Bake 12-14 minutes, or until golden brown.

 - Remove from oven and brush with melted butter, then sprinkle with garlic salt.
 Serve warm.